 For more detailed information on Section 106, visit the ACHP website listed above.

-The Missouri SHPO has produced a series of training videos related to the 4-step process of Section 106 compliance and a discussion of best practices for consulting with our office.
+The Missouri SHPO has produced a series of training videos related to the four-step process of Section 106 compliance and a discussion of best practices for consulting with our office.
 You can access these videos by following this link.

 Some national organizations regularly offer valuable training on Section 106 and other historic preservation topics that range from hourlong webinars to daylong or multiday workshops.
 To explore some of these training opportunities, please consult the websites of the following organizations:

 PLEASE NOTE: If your project represents an “emergency situation” as defined in 36 CFR § 800.12, please request an expedited review by calling our office at 573-751-7858.
 Please also be sure to note the emergency status of your project in the “Project Name” field when completing our Review and Compliance Information form.